uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_host_overview.md

 ### Operating System

 You will need a version of Windows, Mac OS X, or Linux that runs [VirtualBox](https://www.virtualbox.org).

-If you are installing on a Windows host, you will also need [7zip](http://www.7-zip.org/) to uncompress the downloaded files that are part of this guide.
-VirtualBox is supported by various versions of Windows, Linux, and Mac OS X. Please check the version compatibility of these products against your version of your host operating system.
+VirtualBox is supported by various versions of Windows, Linux, and Mac OS X. Please check the version compatibility of these products against the version of your host operating system.

 The virtual machine in this guide was constructed on a 64bit Windows 10 Professional host machine with an Intel i7-4770 CPU and 32Gb of memory.
-Other versions of Windows and Mac OS X have not been tested yet.
+It's also been tested on a Mac 10.11.4 "El Capitan".
+Other versions of Windows and Mac OS X or Linux have not been tested yet.

 ### Memory